ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical method

-In this work, a narrow-band level set method with a cutoff technique is implemented to improve the efficiency of numerical computations, resulting in a local semi-implicit level set method \cite{Salac2008}.
-The \cref{eqn:ls-for,eqn:rein-eqn} are only solved in the narrow band instead of the entire domain.
+To improve computational efficiency, we implement a narrow-band level set method with a cutoff procedure, which leads to a local semi-implicit level set method \cite{Salac2008}.
+The equations \eqref{eqn:ls-for} and \eqref{eqn:rein-eqn} are solved only in the narrow band rather than in the entire domain.
 At each time step, the narrow band is computed following a layer-by-layer approach.
 Define the first layer of irregular grid nodes by

 where the index set $\mathcal{I}$ is given as